the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 # leanpub-end-insert
 ~~~~~~~~

 The last step is especially useful to enforce props as input and JSX as output.
-Still, you can still improve the code using a block body in your ES6 arrow function:w
+Still, you can still improve the code using a block body in your ES6 arrow function:

 {title="Code Playground",lang=javascript}
 ~~~~~~~~